Sergio Escalante

-Sergio Gustavo Escalante (born 9 March 1986 in Florencio Varela, Argentina) is an Argentine footballer currently playing for Sportivo Ameliano in the Paraguayan División Intermedia.
+Sergio Gustavo Escalante (born 9 March 1986) is an Argentine former professional footballer who played as a midfielder.

 Early life

 Escalante was born in Florencio Varela in the Buenos Aires Province.

 Career

 Early career

 Escalante came through the Newell's Old Boys youth system.
 Later, Escalante continued his career at Argentino de Rosario.

 2007

 In 2007, Escalante formed part of Argentine team Temperley's roster with colleagues as goalkeeper Federico Crivelli, and Rodrigo Salomón, Mauro Navas, Cristian Revainera and Fernando Pasquinelli.

 2009

 In May 2009, Escalante scored a double for Japanese founded club Nikkei Bellmare in a 3–1 home victory against River Plate Asunción in the Primera C. His goals were noted in the 24th and 34th minute.
 Weeks later, he netted another double in a 4–1 away victory against Deportivo Recoleta, placing Nikkei Bellmare in second place of the Primera C. His goals were noted in the 6th and 45th minute.